publicissapient-france/luigi-airflow/README.md

 The complete execution environment for Airflow implies many servers : Redis, RabbitMQ, PostgreSQL, an Airflow Scheduler and at least one Airflow worker.
-So, to make it simpler, we use docker-compose.
+So, to make it simpler, we use *docker-compose*.

-**Step 1 :** To set up your environment, follow instructions in the `docker` subdirectory.
+**Prerequisites :** To set up your environment, follow instructions in the `docker` subdirectory.

 ## Source code explanations (branch `master`)
 TODO